Find the current Annual Health and Medical Record by using this QR code or by visiting www.scouting.org/health-and-safety/ahmr.

 Further information and advancement in first aid may include wilderness first responder (WFR) and wilderness emergency medical technician (WEMT).

-For more information, see the Boy Scout Handbook and the First Aid merit badge pamphlet.
+For more information, see the Scouts BSA handbooks and the First Aid merit badge pamphlet.